my-language-skills/translations-for-pressbooks/doc/user-manual.md

 This manual gives brief explainations on features of the plugin, which could be useful for developement of your website and for understanding how to recieve desired behaviour of a plugin.

-## Original Mark

-Original Mark package provides network administrators with ability to mark books of original publisher.
-It is done with a checkbox in `/wp-admin/network/sites.php` page, after activation of a plugin you will have new column there with name 'Featured Books'.

 ## Translations relations

 In case you are creating translations of your books, 'Translations relations' can help you with automatic linking between all of the the translations and original book.
 For current moment plugin logically interconnects only books about languages.